Why did I fight? - Taking back the word, "Pirate"!

 That's really the end of my story.
 He tossed the script on a nearby pool table and walked away.
 I never heard from him again.
 But I have always wondered: What would he have done, if we were shooting his script?
 Would he have "taken over" the production, or called the copyright police, shut the show down and have us all arrested, or at least me?

-In my opinion, creativity and copyright have very little in common.
-Maybe the original intent of copyright law did inspire creativity, but the way Corporate Hollywood has twisted that law and then used their bulldog enforcement agency, the DOJ, to enforce it actually stifles innovation and creativity.
-That, again, is a future blog entry, maybe several.
+In my view, creativity and current copyright law have little in common.
+While the original purpose of copyright law might have been to inspire creativity, the way Corporate Hollywood has distorted it and used their aggressive enforcement agency, the DOJ, to uphold it, actually hinders innovation and creativity.
+That topic is for a future blog entry, possibly several.

 To be continued...